 In the same way that some people thrive on more protein or carbohydrates in their diet, some people may thrive on higher amounts of micronutrients.
 In the same way that people will naturally breathe more or less oxygen upon inhaling, some people may naturally absorb more or less nutrients than others.
 These unique differences between people may impact the absorption and utilization of nutrients in ways that we don’t even yet fully appreciate.
 Preliminary research suggests:

 There may be predisposing genes that impact propensity for mood swings and brain-fog

 Neuro-chemical states are often hereditary

-Some individuals may be predisposed to need higher doses of certain nutrients for optimal brain health
+Some individuals may thrive on and need higher amounts of certain nutrients for optimal brain health